Showing posts with label Photoessay. Show all posts

 Seedy guy

 Just out of the house, and I got distracted by the maple seeds.
 There were so many of them hanging from the tree like plastic butterflies.
 So I started looking around clicked the pictures of different looking seeds.
 Here are some examples.
+The maple seeds had wings like butterflies flying with acute angles.

+Later I saw another variety of Maple, where the seed wings were in straight lines, at 180° angles.
 In the next picture is what they call "albero falso di Giuda" or the false Jude's tree, with dried beans like seeds.
 In autumn, these trees without any green leaves and only these dark brown seeds look slightly sinister, and make me think of Dracula myths.
 I also don't know why they call them false Jude and if there is a real Jude's tree as well?

+I like the seeds of Lime trees with the strange wing that is pierced by the flowers.
+I have read of the subtle perfume of Lime but to me the flowers seem scentless.
 Then I saw the Elm tree with round penny like wings holding a small seed in the middle, in the next picture.
 Though on the tree the seeds are bunched together like piles of pennies and it is not easy to make out the form of individual seed.

 And Finally these rounded beans like seeds that look like jhumkas, women's ear-rings.
 I don't know the name of this tree.